AP survey: ADs concerned NIL will skew competitive balance

 “Everybody says the quarterback and the star power forward in men’s basketball will get the lion’s share of things,” New Mexico State AD Mario Moccia said.
 “I’m not so sure the men are going to dominate the earnings, just because I don’t think the way NIL is going to be monetized is completely defined yet.”

 As Radakovich put it: “NIL is a job.
-If you’re going to be successful you have to work at it.”
+If you’re going to be successful, you have to work at it.”

-The NCAA is trying to change its rules regarding NIL and compensation for athletes but the process has bogged down under scrutiny from the Justice Department.
+The NCAA is trying to change its rules regarding NIL and compensation for athletes, but the process has bogged down under scrutiny from the Justice Department.

 The clock is ticking on the NCAA.
 Dozens of states are forcing the issue with bills that will grant college athletes NIL rights as early as July.
 Efforts to put a federal law in place and avoid that situation seem on the slow track in Congress.

-The NCAA was also in front of the Supreme Court last week arguing an antitrust case that could impact other ways athletes can be compensated.
+The NCAA was in front of the Supreme Court last week arguing an antitrust case that could impact other ways athletes can be compensated.

 To many NCAA critics, questions and concerns about NIL’s impact on competitive balance and possible corruption are moot.
 They say colleges have been denying a basic economic right to athletes.

-Attorney Tim Nevius, a former NCAA investigator turned advocate for college athletes, said the right of publicity is protected by federal and state law.
+Attorney Tim Nevius, a former NCAA investigator-turned-advocate for college athletes, said the right of publicity is protected by federal and state law.

 “Everybody enjoys this right except college athletes who are the center of a multibillion-dollar entertainment industry,” Nevius said.
 “Many of whom could use the additional money to help them and their families make ends meet.”